elboukai/detection-of-verified-claims-tutorial/README.md

 - `1`: the ID for your input claim (from now on called "query").
 You can use any number as the ID.
 - (`	`): a tab separating the ID and the query text
-- `Dog-owners face 78% higher risk of catching Covid-19.`: the query text.
+- `Covid-19 vaccines increase the risk of dying from the new Covid-19 variants`: the query text.
 Please make sure that it does not contain any tabs or newlines.
 - You can enter an arbitrary number of queries to the file.
 For this, enter one query per line, each starting with an ID, followed by a tab and a query text.
 Please make sure that your IDs are unique, i.e. every query has a different ID.

 ---